danielbodnar/awesome-stars/BY-LANG.md

 ## JavaScript

+- [raphaelsalaja/unite](https://github.com/raphaelsalaja/unite) - Unites all the functions and actions you would ever need 🔗
+- [osdc/TabuRei](https://github.com/osdc/TabuRei) - Cross Browser Extension to manage your tabs
+- [pramjeet/peek-a-tab](https://github.com/pramjeet/peek-a-tab) - Search, preview, jump across, and close tabs quickly in your chrome browser
+- [ardcore/chrome-better-bookmark](https://github.com/ardcore/chrome-better-bookmark) - Chrome Extension that lets you easily add bookmarks to any category.
+Includes spotlight-like search with mouse/keyboard support.
+- [gorse-io/gitrec](https://github.com/gorse-io/gitrec) - A recommender system for GitHub repositories based on Gorse
+- [DaniloNovakovic/chrome-dynamic-bookmarks](https://github.com/DaniloNovakovic/chrome-dynamic-bookmarks) - Chrome extension which dynamically updates bookmarks according to given regular expressions (w/ bookmark manager) 📚
+- [jsfiddle/togetherjs](https://github.com/jsfiddle/togetherjs) - A service for your website that makes it surprisingly easy to collaborate in real-time.
 - [DanielBodnar/github-stars-manager](https://github.com/DanielBodnar/github-stars-manager) - Chrome extension that allows you to manage your Github stars with tags, and to create a bookmark folder with all your stars organized by the tags you created
 - [DanielBodnar/github-stars-tagger](https://github.com/DanielBodnar/github-stars-tagger) - A Google Chrome extension that lets you add tags to your starred repositories directly on GitHub
 - [DanielBodnar/sorted-firefox](https://github.com/DanielBodnar/sorted-firefox) - Webextension for Mozilla Firefox.
 The fastest and easiest way to organize your bookmarks.